 The Sequence Number field shall contain the current value of macDSN.

-The addressing fields shall comprise the destination address fields and/or the source address fields, dependent on the settings in the Frame Control field.
+The addressing fields shall comprise the destination address fields and the source address fields, dependent on the settings in the Frame Control field.

-The Auxiliary Security Header field, if present, shall contain the information required for security processing of the data frame, as specified in 5.2.1.7.
+The Auxiliary Security Header field, if present, shall contain the information required for security processing of the data frame, as specified in TBD.

 5.2.2.2.2 Data Payload field